Rabbit (song)

 "Rabbit" is a song by Chas & Dave from the album Don't Give a Monkey's, which was released as a single on 23 November 1980 and entered the UK Singles Chart at number 66.
 The song stayed in the charts for 8 weeks and peaked at number 8 on 17 January 1981.
 The song was used in a series of adverts for Courage Bitter.
-The song was originally created about a man that did not know how to stop talking despite many people not caring, he goes by name of Spencer Hull.

 Composition

 The title comes from the Cockney rhyming slang "rabbit and pork" meaning "talk".
 The song is about a relationship between a man and a woman, in which the man expresses his love for his girlfriend, but complains that she will not stop talking or, "rabbiting".

 Chas & Dave began writing the song in a cottage they had rented in Ashington, West Sussex in the summer of 1978.
-Peacock first had the idea of writing about someone who talked a lot called "jaw-me-dead" while he was on holiday in Spain, and had the lines "You won’t stop talking.
-Why don’t you give it a rest?
+Peacock first had the idea of writing about someone who talked a lot called "jaw-me-dead" while he was on holiday in Spain, and had the lines "You won't stop talking.
+Why don't you give it a rest?
 You’re nothing to me but a jaw-me-dead."
 Hodges however wanted something less obscure, and suggested "rabbit and pork" meaning "talk".
 This idea then evolved into a beautiful girl who would not stop talking, or "rabbiting", which Hodges thought could be an English version of the American song "You Talk Too Much".
-Hodges came up with the line "You’ve got more rabbit than Sainsbury's", which according Hodges was a common local saying dating to the Second World War when meat was scarce, and rabbits were often sold by butchers with heads and tails still on so that people knew they were not buying a cat.
+Hodges came up with the line "You've got more rabbit than Sainsbury's", which according to Hodges was a common local saying dating to the Second World War when meat was scarce, and rabbits were often sold by butchers with heads and tails still on so that people knew they were not buying a cat.
 They completed writing the song, although Hodges thought the song only "passable" when it was first written.
+Hodges later explained that the song was also partly inspired by the 1960 hit song "You Talk Too Much" by New Orleans R&B singer Joe Jones.